graphcore/gpt-j/README.md

 ![GPT-J header](gpt-j-header.jpg)

-GPT-J is a versatile speech recognition model that can transcribe speech as well as perform multi-lingual translation and recognition tasks.
-It was trained on diverse datasets to give human-level speech recognition performance without the need for fine-tuning.
+GPT-J is an open-source alternative to OpenAI's GPT-3 from EleutherAI.
+It’s a 6B parameter version of GPT-3 that anyone can download and which performs just as well as larger models on many language tasks.
+While not as powerful as larger models for free text-generation, medium-size auto-regressive models like GPT-J can still be successfully fine-tuned to handle a range of NLP tasks such as question answering, sentiment analysis, and named entity recognition.

 Graphcore's IPU (Intelligence Processing Unit) is a completely new kind of massively parallel processor to accelerate machine intelligence.
-Developers can access advanced, cost-efficient IPU compute on-demand in the cloud for building, fine-tuning and deploying AI models such as Whisper.
+Developers can access advanced, cost-efficient IPU compute on-demand in the cloud for building, fine-tuning and deploying AI models such as GPT-J.

 ## GPT-J notebooks powered by IPUs